 SAP’s hybrid integration strategy

-The SAP Cloud Platform Integration Suite with hybrid deployment options is the future for SAP’s hybrid integration platform.
+The SAP Business Technology Platform Integration Suite with hybrid deployment options is the future for SAP’s hybrid integration platform.

 For customers in on-premise environments, a local hybrid deployment of the Integration Suite will be available.
 Additionally, SAP will continue to support SAP Process Orchestration to protect customers’ investments and enable a seamless transition to SAP Cloud Platform Integration Suite.
 Maintenance of SAP PO 7.5 has therefore been stretched to the end of 2027, with extended maintenance provided to end of 2030.